angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ---

-In Angular 19, there's a [new feature](https://github.com/angular/angular/commit/8311f00faaf282d1a5b1ddca29247a2fba94a692) that makes it easier to keep track of local state that depends on other signals.
+In Angular 19, there's a [new experimental feature](https://github.com/angular/angular/commit/8311f00faaf282d1a5b1ddca29247a2fba94a692) called a **Linked Signal** that makes it easier to keep track of local state that depends on other signals.
-This feature is called `linkedSignal`.

 It lets us create a writable signal that can automatically reset based on changes in other signals.
 This makes it particularly useful for situations where local state needs to stay in sync with dynamic data.
-Let’s go over what `linkedSignal` is, how it works, and some common use cases.
+Let’s take a look at what the Linked Signal is, see how it works, and revisit some common use cases.

 ## Contents